Disease Guide ·Glaucoma ·2026

 Second Eye Coverage

-When glaucoma hits the second eye (common within 2 years), some insurers treat it as a continuation of the same condition — meaning the deductible is already met.
-Others treat it as a separate occurrence.
-This distinction can mean hundreds of dollars difference in reimbursement.
+When glaucoma hits the second eye (within 2 years), some insurers treat it as continuation of the same condition - deductible already met.
+Others treat it separately.
+This can mean hundreds of dollars difference in reimbursement.

 🇺🇸 US Pet Insurance Guide